joelparkerhenderson/pitch-deck/README.md

-# Pitch Deck Quick Stat
+# Pitch Deck Quick Start

 A pitch deck (or slide deck) is a business slideshow presentation: